 Here are some things you should do:

-- Try different style of Creativity Books: Right now I’m using mostly sketch books without lines in them.
+- Try different styles of Creativity Books: Right now I’m using mostly sketch books without lines in them.
 But I’ve also used ones with lines on them, too.
 Figure out what’s best for you.
 Also, experiment with different sizes.

-- Use different types of pens: I like Pilot V5 pens because they have a nice sized tips on them and I like how the ink flows.
+- Use different types of pens: I like Pilot V5 pens because they have nice sized tips and I like how the ink flows.
 But I will also use red ballpoint pens or even pencil.
 Find out what you like to use.
 I’ve even use watercolor paints in my books.

 I had coffee with my friend, Johnny, recently and he was intrigued by my Creativity Book after I told him how I used it.
-I got a note from him a day later saying that he’d gone to Barnes & Noble afterwards and got his own Creativity Book.
+I got a note from him a day later saying that he’d gone to Barnes & Noble afterward and got his own Creativity Book.